Brian Dooreck MD

 Burping or passing gas through the rectum is normal.

-If gas or bloating is an issue for you, then consider keeping a food diary.
+If gas or bloating is an issue, consider keeping a food diary.
 Look at patterns, trends, and dietary triggers.
-You may find a certain food or behavior triggering the sensation and felling or gas and bloating.
+You may find a particular food or behavior triggering the sensation and feeling of gas and bloating.

 10 to 20 percent of adults have digestive complaints of belching or flatulence.

-Normally you can pass gas or flatus up to12 to 25 times per day, typically later in the day than in the morning.
+You usually can pass gas or flatus up to 12 to 25 times per day, typically later than in the morning.

 To minimize gas and its embarrassment, the first areas to focus on are diet and eating habits.